 2. Contingency / Success Fee Model

-Some firms work on a percentage of the refund recovered (typically 4%โ8%).
+Some firms work on a percentage of the refund recovered (commonly in the mid-single-digit percentage range, though this varies).
 This model is more common for larger claims but means you pay more as your refund amount increases.

 3. Hybrid Models